 Stock-based compensation.
 We recognize non-cash expense for the fair value of all stock options and other share-based awards.
 We use the Black-Scholes option valuation model to calculate the fair value of stock options, using the single-option award approach and straight-line attribution method.
-For options granted to employees and directors, we recognize the resulting fair value as expense on a straight-line basis over the vesting period of each respective stock option, generally four years.
-For options granted to non-employees, we remeasure the fair value expense using Black-Scholes each reporting period.
+The Company adopted ASU No. 2018-07, Compensation-Stock Compensation (Topic 718), Improvements to Nonemployee Share-Based Payment Accounting, on January 1, 2019.
+Accordingly, for all options granted, we recognize the resulting fair value as expense on a straight-line basis over the vesting period of each respective stock option, generally four years.